weiweikee/Voce-Snake/README.md

 # Voce-Snake
 Snake game with voice control

-This game use Processing 3.
+This game use Processing 3 and Voce Library.

 Please put the voce-0.9.1 into the library folder of Processing.

 ------------------------------------

-Voce
 voce.sourceforge.net

 This file contains basic installation and usage info.
 For more documentation, visit the website.
 ------------------------------------
 Package contents
 ------------------------------------